Jon Bon Jovi Appears Ageless In New Instagram Snap

 Jon Bon Jovi appeared ageless in a new Instagram snap shared on the Hampton Water Rose Instagram page.
-The legendary New Jersey rock and roll star posed with a glass of the pink adult beverage in his right hand as he relaxed in a photo taken in a scenic outdoor area.
+The legendary New Jersey rock n’ roll star posed with a glass of the pink adult beverage as he relaxed in a photo taken in a scenic outdoor area.

 On August 14, the rocker and his son Jesse partnered for a live concert called Hampton Water Cares.
 It celebrated the duo’s partnership with World Central Kitchen to combat food insecurity.
 The social media post where they made the announcement can be seen here.
 In the new share, Jon piggybacked on that initial post.
 He thanked those who supported the company’s work, via donations, for those who are in need due to the coronavirus pandemic.